erodola/Alg-s2-2020/README.md

 ### News

-- **15/04/2020:** The recorded lecture for April 16th is now online. **Next week is midterm exam week; more news will follow.** Note that you can turn on the subtitles in Youtube to get a decent script, if you think you need it.
-All questions on the lecture topics will be answered via email.
+- **20/04/2020:** The **midterm self-evaluation test** is now available for download.
+Please send me your solutions by the end of the week.
+The solutions will be discussed on Thu 23 April, but you can still send me your solutions after that date.
+The next theoretical lecture will be on **Thu 30 April** (no lecture on Tue 28 April).

 ### Logistics